fbpx

 FSQ Consulting

 Looking for operational support built for the activities sector?
-Coordinate all your operations through the Coordinate Sport’s platform seamlessly.
+Coordinate all your operations through Coordinate Sport’s platform seamlessly.
 Contact our team for your free demo.

-As largely parent-led coaching programmes, they had all the passion but none of the operational knowledge.
-Little support at the national level for grassroots sports clubs meant disorganised sessions and resentment amongst parents running rife.
-His company focussed the sessions on supporting core values and skills in sports training – not “special” kids.
+Core values: Little support at the national level for grassroots sports clubs meant disorganized sessions and resentment amongst parents running rife.
+Focussing the sessions on supporting core values and skills in sports training improved their relationships with staff, coaches and parents, creating better sessions.

 3. Growing your business with local knowledge